 How to create a budget binder

 It doesn’t take a lot to create a budget binder.
-It can be as fancy or as simple as you want it to be and that’s the real beauty of it.
-You’re creating something that you can actually stick with!
-Some of the items you may decide you need are:
+It can be as fancy or as simple as you want it to be, and that’s the real beauty of it.
+You’re creating something that you can stick with!

 Fun colored pens

-I love writing different areas of my budget in different colored pens.
+I love writing different areas of my budget with different colored pens.
 It’s an easy way to keep categories separate and see how much I have going out at any given time.

 Whiteout & paper clips

 You’re bound to make a few mistakes here and there, so having a whiteout can be handy.

 Paper clips are helpful so that you can attach any documents or receipts to your binder.
 Clipping together receipts can be beneficial when calculating your total spending.
 Or perhaps you clip a rebate you’ve meant to mail to get some money back.